vuejs/docs/src/api/instance-properties.md

 - **Details:**

-  The data object that the Vue instance is observing.
-The Vue instance proxies access to the properties on its data object.
+  The data object that the component instance is observing.
+The component instance proxies access to the properties on its data object.

 - **See also:** [Options / Data - data](./options-data.html#data-2)